Allkams/SpectraWise-Engine/README.md

 If you want to use this engine to build a game or just play around, your free to do!

 ### Instructions
-To make a game or a rendering project you need to add your code in a folder inside of the [projects](/projects) root folder.
-This must include its own CMakeList.txt which generates the project and solution.
-Run the CMake from the root and then open the solution in your target folder.
+To make a game or a rendering project you need to add your code in a folder inside of [projects](/projects).
+This new folder must include its own CMakeList.txt file, which will generate the project and solution.
+Execute CMake from the root directory, and subsequently open the solution in your intended destination folder.

 ## Bug Reporting
-If you encounter a bug inside the engine, please make a Issue about it!
+Should you encounter any bugs within the engine, please create an issue to report it!

 ### Known Issues
  - [] None